Information Security Policy

 • Confidentiality – protection against unauthorised disclosure or loss;

-• Integrity – protection of assets against unauthorised or accidental modification;
+• Integrity – protection against unauthorised or accidental modification of assets;

-• Availability – of information assets to authorised users as required to achieve objectives;
+• Availability – ensuring information assets are accessible to authorised users when required to meet business objectives;

-• Resilience – ensuring ICT services are prepared and can recover quickly from incidents (ISO 27001:2022 emphasis);
+• Resilience – ensuring ICT services are prepared for incidents and can recover rapidly when they occur (ISO 27001:2022 emphasis);

 Document Scope

-This Policy applies to all business functions within the scope of the ISMS and covers the information, information systems, networks, physical environment (including cloud-based and directly hosted services) and products and services.
+This Policy applies to all business functions within the scope of the ISMS.
+It covers information, information systems, networks, the physical environment (including cloud-based and directly hosted services), as well as the Company’s products and services.

 The Policy applies to all employees, contractors and third parties supporting these functions.